 Mission: To leverage shared knowledge to facilitate and ignite impactful development projects, explore catalytic projects that consider physical, economic, social, civic and environmental impacts and their ‘nuts and bolts’ planning and execution.
 The Council aims to deliver content across of a variety of formats and perspectives for small-scale developers advancing a variety of project types.

-Mission: To highlight best practices in planning and development from the region as inspiration for members, explore how ULI can influence city and regional policy, and serve as a forum for discussion of issues, a convener and a resource.
+Mission: To highlight best practices in planning, design, and development programs / policies from a district or regional perspective as an inspiration for members.
+Explore unique, collaborative project models and how ULI can contribute to the community and economic development body of knowledge and serve as a forum for discussion of issues, a convener, and a resource.

-Mission: To enhance the competitiveness of the Philadelphia region by evaluating technology related drivers of economic growth and the role of the real estate sector in the ecosystem supporting this growth.
-Our goal is to positively impact these drivers propelling regional attractiveness and growth.
+Mission: To enhance the competitiveness of the Philadelphia region by evaluating emerging drivers of economic growth and the role of the real estate sector in the ecosystem supporting this growth.
+Our goal is to position the real estate community and our built environment to expand life sciences and improve tech transfer in the Philadelphia market.
+Co-leads the Future of Work Initiative with PIDC.